Adrienne Carmack, Executive Director

 Favorite place to go on a feminist rant: Any place where I least expect to be confronted by an opportune moment.

-Perfect day (in one sentence): A full tank of fuel, coastal roads, a good playlist, and the anticipation of discovering landscapes, eateries, and thrift stores as yet unknown to me.
+Perfect day (in one sentence): A full tank of fuel, coastal roads, a good playlist, and the anticipation of discovering landscapes, bakeries/cafés, and thrift stores as yet unknown to me.

 Five Questions with Meg